Treatment options and pricing

 Our team is always available to provide additional support if you need more personalised guidance, ensuring that you feel informed and confident every step of the way.

-A general podiatry consultation involves evaluating and diagnosing foot and ankle conditions by a licensed podiatrist.
+A general podiatry consultation involves evaluating and diagnosing foot and ankle conditions by our licensed podiatrist at The Health Suite Leicester.

-During your first visit, the podiatrist will take your medical history, perform a physical examination of your feet and ankles, and discuss any symptoms you may have.
+During your first visit to The Health Suite Leicester, the podiatrist will take your medical history, perform a physical examination of your feet and ankles, and discuss any symptoms you may have.

 It depends on your insurance plan; some may require a referral, while others allow you to schedule directly with a podiatrist.